-1. Have engine at normal operating temperature (at least into the NORMAL range on the engine coolant temperature gauge).

-2. Park the vehicle on a level surface, then turn off the engine and open the hood.

-3. Allow at least 20 minutes after engine shutdown to assure that the oil contained in the upper parts of the engine has returned to the oil pan.

-4. Protecting yourself from engine heat, pull out the dipstick, wipe it clean and reinsert fully.

-5. Read oil level on both sides of dipstick and use highest level (reading) for the actual engine oil level.

-6. Maintain the oil level between ADD and OPERATING RANGE on the dipstick by adding oil as required.
-The distance from ADD to OPERATING RANGE on the dipstick represents 2.0 quarts (1.9L).
+- 1. Have engine at normal operating temperature (at least into the NORMAL range on the engine coolant temperature gauge). - 2.
+Park the vehicle on a level surface, then turn off the engine and open the hood. - 3.
+Allow at least 20 minutes after engine shutdown to assure that the oil contained in the upper parts of the engine has returned to the oil pan. - 4.
+Protecting yourself from engine heat, pull out the dipstick, wipe it clean and reinsert fully. - 5.
+Read oil level on both sides of dipstick and use highest level (reading) for the actual engine oil level. - 6.
+Maintain the oil level between MIN and MAX or the ADD and OPERATING RANGE on the dipstick by adding oil as required.
+The distance from MIN to MAX or ADD to OPERATING RANGE on the dipstick represents 2.0 quarts (1.9L).
 Do not overfill.
-If the oil level exceeds OPERATING RANGE, oil consumption may result.
+If the oil level exceeds MAX or OPERATING RANGE, oil consumption may result.